K1DBO/slice-master-6000/README.md

 selecting the tab for the slice and choosing 'never' as the launch option.
 Then, try restarting by selecting 'CW only' or 'When active'.

-If a CW instance doesnt appear when you think it should, verify that the slice receiver is active (visible somewhere in SmartSDR) and set to CW mode if 'CW only' was selected as the launch option.
+If a CW Skimmer instance doesnt appear when you think it should, verify that the slice receiver is active (visible somewhere in SmartSDR) and set to CW mode if 'CW only' was selected as the launch option.
 Also make sure that the panadapter containing the slice has a DAX IQ channel selected.
+When attempting to restart CW Skimmer, as described above, keep an eye on Slice Master's status line.
+Many start up errors are reported there.

+Sometimes you really do need to reboot everything.
+If everything seems to be working correctly but CW Skimmer launches with the wrong 'Signal I/O Device' in it's settings, first try restarting DAX.
+But if that doesnt fix it, reboot.